amandaguglieri/hackinglife/docs/az-900-exams.md

 #### Question 62:  **Which of the following is a benefit of using Azure Cloud Shell for managing Azure resources?**

-- It eliminates the need to install and configure command-line interfaces on your local machine
+- It eliminates the need to install and configure command-line interfaces on your local machine (Correct)
 - It provides faster access to Azure resources
 - It offers more advanced features than other Azure management tools
 - It allows for easier integration with third-party tools and services